Solo5/solo5/README.md

 # About Solo5

-Solo5 is most useful as a "base layer" to run [MirageOS](https://mirage.io/) unikernels, either on KVM/QEMU or on a specialized "unikernel monitor" called `ukvm`.
+Solo5 is most useful as a "base layer" to run [MirageOS](https://mirage.io/) unikernels, either on various existing hypervisors (KVM/QEMU, Bhyve) or on a specialized "unikernel monitor" called `ukvm`.

 # About ukvm